 Advice on Appropriate Use

-Is the work I want to use copyright protected?
+Is the work I want to use protected by copyright?

-If you aren’t sure whether the work you want to copy is protected by copyright, this tool from the American Library Association can help you decide.
+If you aren’t sure whether the work you want to use is protected by copyright, this tool from the American Library Association can help you decide.
+If the work is in the Public Domain or otherwise not protected, you are able to use it.

 Is my use considered “fair use”?